 The space is fun for all ages and filled with a series of happiness-inducing installations to take fun photos and goof around with your friends or family!
 Snag tickets here.

-10. Take part in a satisfying Foodie Tour of Georgetown
+11. Take part in a satisfying Foodie Tour of Georgetown

 Georgetown is one of the most iconic neighborhoods around Washington D.C., complete with cute local businesses, impressive embassies, notable residents, and of course, hidden culinary gems.
-This event is a ca n’t-miss for any self-proclaimed foodie in the DMV area.
+This event is a can’t-miss for any self-proclaimed foodie in the DMV area.

-11. Get a private tour of two beloved Smithsonians
+12. Get a private tour of two beloved Smithsonians

 It isn’t a recreation of “Night at the Museum” but it’s a close second!
 You and seven others can experience a private or semi-private tour, complete with a private guide, of the Natural History Museum and the National Gallery of Art.
 Over five-and-a-half hours, plus a lunch break, you’ll get to see some of the most renowned works these museums have to offer!

-13. Head to the Adams Morgan Porchfest
+14. Head to the Adams Morgan Porchfest

 It’s also a great way to check out this unique neighborhood when it’s all decked out for the occasion.

-14. Catch a show at your favorite local venue
+15. Catch a show at your favorite local venue

-16. Grab a Thanksgiving meal to remember from one of these spots
+17. Grab a Thanksgiving meal to remember from one of these spots

 From funky reimagined Thanksgiving deals at Nobu to traditional turkey at Bourbon Steak, there are more than a few spots around the District to have yourself a fun Thanksgiving meal that will make for lifelong memories!

-18. Take a tour of the Arlington National Cemetery to witness the changing of the guard during the changing of the seasons
+19. Take a tour of the Arlington National Cemetery to witness the changing of the guard during the changing of the seasons

-As the DMV area transitions from fall to winter, the somber scenes make for an excellent opportunity to visit the Arlington National Cemetary to witness the ceremonial changing of the guards and learn about the 400,000+ servicemen who have been laid to rest there.
+As the DMV area transitions from fall to winter, the somber scenes make for an excellent opportunity to visit the Arlington National Cemetery to witness the ceremonial changing of the guards and learn about the 400,000+ servicemen who have been laid to rest there.

 While the scenes may be triggering to some, it is an experience that we wholeheartedly recommend to everyone, regardless of how long they are going to be in town.

-19. Check Out The DC Holiday Market at Dupont Circle
+20. Check Out The DowntownDC Holiday Market

 There is a long list of spots around the District that are lighting things up this holiday season, some starting as early as mid-November!